webage003/bigbangrke/docs/guides/deployment_scenarios/quickstart.md

 ## Overview
-The Big Bang Quick Start is meant to offer an easy to deploy preview of BigBang.
+This guide is designed to offer an easy to deploy preview of BigBang, so new users can get to a hands-on state as quickly as possible.
 Note: The current implementation of the Quick Start limits customizability of the BigBang Deployment.
 (It's doing a GitOps defined deployment from a repo you don't control.)